superfly/docs/getting-started/essentials.html.md

 [**Fly Volumes**](/docs/volumes/): Local persistent storage for Fly Machines.
 Every Fly Volume can be attached to one Machine at a time and belongs to one Fly App.

-**Organizations**: Administrative entities on Fly.io that enable you to manage billing separately, add members, and share app development environments.
+**Organizations**: Administrative entities on Fly.io that let you to manage billing separately, control access by adding and removing members, and share app development environments.